Rijeka

 Rijeka is the main city and county seat of the Primorje-Gorski Kotar County.
-The city's economy largely depends on shipbuilding (shipyards "3.
-Maj" and "Viktor Lenac Shipyard") and maritime transport.
+The city's economy largely depends on shipbuilding (shipyards 3.
+Maj and Viktor Lenac Shipyard) and maritime transport.
 Rijeka hosts the Croatian National Theatre Ivan pl.
-Zajc, first built in 1765, as well as the University of Rijeka, founded in 1973 but with roots dating back to 1632 and the local Jesuit School of Theology.
+Zajc, first built in 1765, as well as the University of Rijeka.

-Apart from Croatian and Italian, linguistically the city is home to its own unique dialect of the Venetian language, Fiuman, with an estimated 20,000 speakers among the autochthonous Italians, Croats and other minorities.
-Historically Fiuman served as the main lingua franca among the many ethnicities inhabiting the multi-ethnic port city.
-In certain suburbs of the modern extended municipality the autochthonous population still speaks Chakavian, a dialect of Croatian.
+Linguistically, apart from Croatian and Italian, the city is home to its own unique dialect of the Venetian language, Fiuman, with an estimated 20,000 speakers among the local Italians, Croats and other minorities.
+Historically, Fiuman served as the main lingua franca among the many ethnicities inhabiting the multi-ethnic port city.
+In certain suburbs of the modern extended municipality the autochthonous (native) population still speaks Chakavian, a dialect of Croatian.

 In 2016, Rijeka was selected as the European Capital of Culture for 2020, alongside Galway, Ireland.